fangonaut/farg-test002/content/_index.md

     content: >-
       How do you keep your team up to date with their skills?
 If they're remote, what's a good way to deliver the training they need?
-At Farg.uk we work with you to produce affordable tailored eLearning solutions that help you to create the right training for your team, which they can access anytime from anywhere.
+At Farg.uk we work with you to produce affordable tailored e-Learning solutions that help you to create the right training for your team, which they can access anytime from anywhere.